This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Trouble moving your wrist, hand, or fingers

-- Change in the shape of your wrist
+- A change in the shape of your wrist

 How is a wrist fracture diagnosed?

-- MRI: This scan uses powerful magnets and a computer to take pictures of your forearm, wrist, and hand.
-An MRI may show if you have broken a bone.
-You may be given a dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Your healthcare provider will examine you.
+You may need an x-ray, CT scan, or MRI.
+You may be given contrast liquid to help your wrist bones show up better in pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

 How is a wrist fracture treated?

 Treatment will depend on which wrist bone was broken and the kind of fracture you have.
-You may need the following:
+You may need any of the following:

-- Medicine: Medicine may be given to ease your pain.
-You may need antibiotic medicine or a tetanus shot if there is a break in the skin.
+- Medicine may be given to decrease pain and swelling.
+You may need antibiotic medicine or a tetanus shot if there is a break in your skin.

 How can I manage my symptoms?

-- Physical therapy: You may need physical therapy after your wrist heals and the cast is removed.
+- Go to physical therapy as directed.
+You may need physical therapy after your wrist heals and the cast is removed.
 A physical therapist can teach you exercises to help improve movement and strength and to decrease pain.

 - You have a fever.

-- There is a bad smell coming from under your cast or splint.
+- There is a foul smell or blood coming from under the cast.